abbeyperini/digital-garden/blogs/state-101.md

 ![Smart guy meme - a black guy tapping the side of his head and smiling.
 Captioned "you don't ever have to pass parameters if every variable is a global variable"](https://images.abbeyperini.com/state/global.jpg)

-Typically, global state management refers to a library that makes your data available without the parent/child relationship required to prop-drill or use dependency injection.
-Like with derived state, you should only use a global state management library when it's worth the performance trade-off.
+When we're talking about front-end web development, global state management usually refers to a library that makes your data available without the parent/child relationship required to prop-drill or use dependency injection.
+You should only use a global state management library when it's worth the performance trade-off.

 A global state management library typically creates a store.
 This pattern is so ubiquitous that sometimes global state management libraries refer to themselves as "a store."
 You store your state in a store.
 A store can maintain complex data structures.
 A store provides a standard way to make changes to your global state, making state changes predictable.